 We are committed to providing you with the best water quality available.
 We are proud to report that last year your drinking water met all applicable health standards regulated by state and federal government.

-Monitoring And Reporting Requirements:
+Monitoring and Reporting Requirements:

-The Harvard Water Department has met all required monitoring and has had no required reporting requirements to MassDEP in 2017.
+The Harvard Water Department has met all required monitoring and has had one required reporting requirement to MassDEP in 2019.